 Vitamin A and vitamin C are nutrients required by the immune system and skin.
 So, if you want glowing skin and a healthy immune system, eat your green beans!

 By eating green beans, you are supporting various systems for optimal health, skin, antioxidant, and immune support.
-The power of nature and nutritious foods that are grown in the earth is phenomenal.
+The power of nature and the nutritious foods grown on the earth is phenomenal.
+This low fodmap green bean recipe is the perfect side dish that the whole family can enjoy alongside a healthy dinner!

 - Baking Pan